Community of Practice - Explained

 - KNOWLEDGE BASE: A central repository of collective information related to the purpose of the group.

 What is a Formal Committee?

 Formal Committees are functional groups of individuals designated to serve on the committee by the organization.
 Generally, these individuals are chosen based upon their functions or positions in the organization.

 The functions of committees vary widely within business organization.
 Examples of formal committees might include hiring committee, audit committee, event planning committee, etc.

 Similarities between Formal Committees and Communities of Practice?

 Formal committees and communities of practice are similar groups in an organization.
 They are both made of delegates who collaborate in a transversal way.
-People from similar functions but situated in different parts of the organization are collected to help make decisions on certain issues or serve certain purposes.
+People from similar functions, but situated in different parts of the organization, are collectively organized to help make decisions on certain issues or serve certain purposes.